Thebert98/Link-Shortener/README.md

 ## Getting Started

 To get started with Thebify, clone this repository to your local machine.
-You will find two main directories: `server` and `client`.
+You will find two main directories: `server` and `thebify`.

 ### Setting Up the Server